Kulbartsch/bars/features.md

 * [X] HTML snippet output for integration in a website `-mode=html`. (html)
 * [X] Output CSS template with for integration in a website `-mode=css`.
 Does not parse anything. (html)
 * [X] Full HTML page with title using `-mode=page`. (html)
+* [X] change option names from CamelCase to "-" separator

 Elements marked with (text) are for text output only. \
 Elements marked with (html) are for HTML output only.